matthewdwood82/project-portfolio/README.md

 This repo holds artifacts from a collection of recent projects.
 The descriptions below give a high level overview of the project and my role, and a brief description of the contents of each file from the project.
 A collection of these and other papers and reports can be found in [this Zotero library](https://www.zotero.org/groups/2420929/selected_works).

+For a more comprehensive list of project artifacts, see my [Google Scholar profile](https://scholar.google.com/citations?user=XI2vZ6MAAAAJ&hl=en).

 Please reach out to [matthewdwood82@gmail.com](matthewdwood82@gmail.com) with any questions or requests.

 ## DARPA ASIST